Business Plan [Senior Division]

 - Write your business plan

-- [Senior teams] should review the competition rubric’s entrepreneurship section to see what judges will look for in a great business plan
+- Senior teams should review the competition senior division rubric’s business plan section to see what judges will look for in a great business plan

 The Business Plan